Display Ads: A Worksheet to Set Up Your First Campaign

 While display advertising is a super easy tactic for marketers to get started with, there’s more to them than just designing a banner, submitting it to ad networks, and hoping for the best.
-In fact, given the hundreds, if not thousands, of ads inundating digital consumers every day, it’s become increasingly clear that display advertising needs to be more targeted, personalized, and dynamic than ever before.
-(Yet, all too often, brands fail to maximize their marketing budget because they simply don’t know how to get the most out of these nifty ads.)
+With how many ads there are today, it’s become increasingly clear that display advertising needs to be more targeted, personalized, and dynamic than ever before.

 When it comes to this ad type, a few best practices are guaranteed to help you generate more impressions, clicks, and traffic.
-Luckily, you don’t need to figure them out yourself — we’ve compiled them into this list of six simple tricks to help you get your display advertising noticed by the crowd.
+Luckily, you don’t need to figure them out yourself — we’ve compiled them into this list to help you get your display advertising noticed by the crowd.
 Let’s go!

 Display advertising is the creation and launch of an ad that appears on a website or app, typically as a static image, animated slideshow, or video banner.
 When clicked, these ads bring shoppers to a dedicated landing page or a brand’s site.
 It is one of the most cost-effective types of advertising available today; with it, brands can quickly and inexpensively reach an enormous audience across many online channels.

 When was the last time you clicked on a display ad?
 We’re gonna bet that it probably had an eye-catching headline, image, or offer.
 With shoppers being conditioned to ignore marketing messages that disrupt their online activity, brands looking to stand out from the noise need to be more creative and engaging than ever — nobody wants to be blasted with irrelevant, generic, or even annoying ads.

 Here are a couple of ways to craft fantastic display ads that draw shoppers in: